jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resize.rst

       sudo tljh-config show

-#.
-If you have changed your memory availability successfully, this will be reflected
-   in the `nbresuse <https://github.com/yuvipanda/nbresuse>`_ extension in the upper-right when you open a Jupyter notebook on the Hub.
+   Double-check that your changes are reflected in the output.

+#. **To verify changes to memory**, confirm that it worked by starting
+   a new server (if you had one previously running, click "Control Panel -> Stop My Server" to shut down your active server first), opening a notebook, and checking the value of the `nbresuse <https://github.com/yuvipanda/nbresuse>`_ extension in the upper-right.

    .. image:: ../../images/nbresuse.png
       :alt: nbresuse demonstration

-#.
-If you have changed the number of cores, this can be verified at the command line.
+#. **To verify changes to CPU**, use the ``nproc`` from a terminal.
-   ``nproc`` displays the number of available cores, and should be equal to the number of cores you selected in your provider's interface.
+   This command displays the number of available cores, and should be equal to the number of cores you selected in your provider's interface.

    .. code-block:: bash

       nproc --all

-#.
-Disk space changes can be verified, as well.
-The ``df`` command shows how much disk
+#. **To verify currently-available disk space**, use the ``df`` command in a terminal.
+This shows
-   space is available.
+   how much disk space is available.
 The ``-hT`` argument allows us to have this printed in a human readable format, and condenses the output to show one storage volume.
+Note that currently you cannot change the disk space on a per-user basis.

    .. code-block:: bash

       df -hT /home